How you set the stage for your new employee's first day is critical to creating a positive impression and building strong connections from the start.

 Although your approach will vary depending on whether your new employee is new to your department or to the university, your goal as supervisor remains the same — to reinforce the reasons your new employee chose the position.
 Accepting the offer to join your department was likely a big decision for your new employee.

-Remember to make it a priority for your new hire to spend day or so learning about the University of California and UC Davis.
+Remember to make it a priority for your new hire to spend a day or so learning about the University of California and UC Davis.
 This will help reiterate their decision to join UC.

 Something as simple as a two-minute phone call or a note in the mail can go a long way toward making your new employee feel valued and excited to begin working in your department.
 Ensure that the connection you build with your new employee is strong from the start.